Guidelines and Policies

 A certificate must be completed within 7 years.
 As a certificate student, you are welcome to complete the program at a slow pace.
 However, to maintain active student status, you must take at least one class within four quarters (1 year) of your most recent course registration.

 There is no residency requirement for certificate programs.
-You may take your classes as they are available on any campus or as Distributed Learning (online and individualized distance learning).
+You may take your classes as they are available on any campus or as Distributed Learning (online).

 As a certificate student, you are required to earn at least 16 units within the school you are earning the certificate.
 For example, if you are completing the Certificate of Christian Studies in the School of Intercultural Studies, you must earn at least 16 units (typically 4 classes) that are taught through the School of Intercultural Studies, and your remaining 8 units can be earned from the course offerings of any school.
 If you are earning a specialized certificate, the school requirement is fulfilled through the required courses, which must be taken as they are listed.

-Distributed Learning refers to Fuller's online and individualized distance learning courses.
-As a certificate student, you may take all of your courses as online, IDL, or a combination of both.
-However, if you are considering a future enrollment into any SOT master's degree program, the program will only accept a maximum of 16 units (4 classes) as IDL.
+Distributed Learning refers to Fuller's online courses.
+As a certificate student, you may take all of your courses as online.
+However, if you are considering a future enrollment into any SOT master's degree program, the program will only accept a maximum of 16 units (4 classes).

 Pass/Fail Grade Mode Option